Sample Size Calculator

 x̄ - E < μ < x̄ + E

-The x̄ - E is the lower limit, and the x̄ + E is the upper limit.
+Here, x̄ - E represents the lower limit, while x̄ + E represents the upper limit.

 p - E < P < p + E

-You are researching the average program cost of international students studying in Canada.
-You have selected 1,000 students for your sample, and based on your sample, you estimate that the average program cost of international students studying in Canada is CAD 20,000.
-The margin of error is CAD 5,000.
-Find the confidence interval for the average program cost of international students studying in Canada.
+Suppose you are researching the average program costs for international students in Canada.
+You select a random sample of 1,000 students.
+Based on your survey data, you estimate the average program cost to be CAD 20,000, with a calculated margin of error of CAD 5,000.
+How do you find the confidence interval for this average program cost?

 Upper limit = x̄ + E = CAD 20,000 + CAD 5,000 = CAD 25,000